At BAUNAT, our engagement ring selection has something for everybody.

 1. Solitaire ring

-Solitaire rings are the most popular choice for diamond engagement rings and for good reason.
-By putting a single diamond at the center of a ring, it will be the center of attention.
+Solitaire rings are the most popular choice for diamond engagement rings — for good reason.
+By putting a single diamond at the centre of a ring, it will be the centre of attention.

-The most common setting for a solitaire ring is the classic 6 prong.
+The most common setting for a solitaire ring is the classic six-prong.
 This setting has six prongs, also called claws, which hold the diamond firmly in place.
-By holding the diamond like this instead of setting it into the band it’s allowed more room, which means an increased brilliance.
+By holding the diamond like this instead of setting it into the band, it has more room, meaning increased brilliance.

-This traditional setting is of course not your only option for engagement rings; there are other possibilities for solitaire rings and even completely different ring designs as well such as a pave setting for example.
+This traditional setting is not your only option for engagement rings; there are other possibilities for solitaire rings and even completely different ring designs as well, such as a pave setting.

-When there are small diamonds set on the ring band (pave setting) of a solitaire ring, we call this design ‘Solitaire with pavé’ or ‘Solitaire with side diamonds’.
+When there are small diamonds set on the ring band of a solitaire ring, it’s called ‘Solitaire with side diamonds’.
 The small diamonds on the ring band accentuate the brilliance of the central diamond.
-It enhances the fire of the large diamond and makes it look even larger.
+It enhances the sparkle of the large diamond and makes it look even larger.

-With a pavé design, many small diamonds cover the entire surface of a piece of jewellery.
-The diamonds are set closely together in order that no metal is seen and only the diamonds will be visible which is truly breathtaking as all you can see are rows of shining diamonds with no visible space between.
+With an eternity ring, a series of small diamonds cover the entire surface of a piece of jewellery.
+The diamonds are set closely together so that no metal is seen, and only the diamonds are visible.
+This is truly breathtaking as all you can see are rows of shining diamonds with no spaces between them.

 4. Trilogy ring

-A trilogy ring is a ring set with 3 diamonds, and stands for ‘the past, present and future’.
+A trilogy ring is a ring set with three diamonds and stands for ‘the past, present and future’.

-If you choose 3 diamonds, the best option is to have one central larger diamond to attract all the attention and let it be assisted by two smaller diamonds.
-In case you prefer some colour, you can also choose for a model with a coloured gemstone or coloured diamond as a central diamond.
+If you choose three diamonds, the best option is to have one central larger diamond to attract all the attention and let it be assisted by two smaller diamonds.
+If you prefer some colour, you can also choose a coloured gemstone or coloured diamond as a central diamond.

 5. Toi et Moi

 ‘Toi et Moi’ means ‘You and Me’ in French and refers to a ring that has two diamonds.
-This design represents the intertwining of two souls and has therefore been given very often as an engagement ring.
+This design represents the intertwining of two souls and is, therefore, a popular choice for engagement rings.
 The two stones can also represent two hearts eternally joined, which is proof of an ‘unbreakable’ couple.

-The closeness of both stones and the fact that they are of the same shape and size suggest balance and equity.
+The closeness of both stones and the fact they’re of the same shape and size suggest balance and equity.

-Also this model can be set with one coloured gemstone or coloured diamond, in case you or your loved one prefers a hint of colour in your/her jewellery.
+This style can also be set with one coloured gemstone or coloured diamond, in case you or your loved one prefers a hint of colour in your/their jewellery.

-A halo diamond ring is a ring with smaller diamonds encircling the center stone.
-The term ‘halo’ is used because the center stone looks like it has a halo.
+A halo diamond ring is a ring with smaller diamonds encircling the centre stone.
+The term ‘halo’ is used because the centre stone looks like it has a halo.
 The main benefit of the halo design is that it makes the central gemstone or diamond look larger.

-While the halo ring settings are typically set with diamonds as the center stone, this isn't always the case.
+While halo ring settings are typically set with diamonds as the centre stone, this isn't always the case.
 The central diamond can also be changed by a blue sapphire, green emerald, red ruby or other gemstones.

-Also the shape of gemstone can go from a round cut, cushion cut, pear cut, or other shapes.
+The gemstone can have a round cut, cushion cut, pear cut, or other shapes.